-FRESH TANK CAPACITY: The amount of water in gallons held by the fresh water tank, measured to the nearest whole gallon.
+FRESH TANK CAPACITY: The amount of water in gallons held by the freshwater tank, measured to the nearest whole gallon.

-GREY TANK CAPACITY: The amount of water in gallons held by the grey water tank, measured to the nearest whole gallon.
+Gray TANK CAPACITY: The amount of water in gallons held by the gray water tank, measured to the nearest whole gallon.